iaifi/iaifi.github.io/code-of-conduct.md

 #### Mental Health and Counseling Resources
 [MIT](https://medical.mit.edu/my-mit/parents/mental-health-resources) \| [Tufts](https://students.tufts.edu/health-and-wellness/counseling-and-mental-health) \| [Northeastern](https://www.northeastern.edu/uhcs/counseling-services) \| [Harvard](https://camhs.huhs.harvard.edu)

-## <a name="non-discrimination"></a> Non-Discrimination Policy and Policy Prohibiting Discriminatory Harassment including Sexual Harassment, Sexual Misconduct, Gender-Based Harassment and Title IX Sexual Harassment
+## Non-Discrimination Policy and Policy Prohibiting Discriminatory Harassment including Sexual Harassment, Sexual Misconduct, Gender-Based Harassment and Title IX Sexual Harassment

 Members of the IAIFI and participants in IAIFI activities are required to comply with [MIT’s Non-Discrimination Policy](https://policies.mit.edu/policies-procedures/90-relations-and-responsibilities-within-mit-community/92-nondiscrimination), and [MIT’s Policy Prohibiting Discriminatory Harassment, including Sexual Harassment, Sexual Misconduct, Gender-Based Harassment, Title IX Sexual Harassment](https://policies.mit.edu/policies-procedures/90-relations-and-responsibilities-within-mit-community/94-harassment).
 Members of the IAIFI and participants in IAIFI activities may not engage in retaliation against anyone for objecting to a behavior that may violate these policies, reporting a violation of these policies, or participating in the resolution of such a complaint.

-## <a name="reporting-process-non-discrimination"></a> Reporting Process for Violations of Non-Discrimination and Prohibition against Discriminatory Harassment Policies
+## Reporting Process for Violations of Non-Discrimination and Prohibition against Discriminatory Harassment Policies

 Reports of discrimination and discriminatory harassment should be made to [MIT’s Institute Discrimination & Harassment Response Office (IDHR)](https://idhr.mit.edu).
 Any reports of discrimination and discriminatory harassment made to the IAIFI management and board, or to any member of the Early Career and Equity Committee (ECEC) will be forwarded to IDHR.
 ECEC members who are not responsible employees must still share the report with a faculty or staff member of ECEC, although the complainant may request that their identity not be shared.
 In this case the faculty or staff ECEC member is responsible for forwarding the report to both IDHR and the IAIFI management and board.
 IAIFI members are encouraged to notify either an ECEC member or a member of IAIFI Management even if they report directly to IDHR.